WebAssembly/spec/document/core/valid/instructions.rst

 ......................
 .. todo::
    below is the official specification

-  (1)  Erase Unnecessary parentheses, epsilon or ‘?’
-Symbol. - [Erase un necessary symbols in the last line]

-  (2) Change Inequality condition to  existence condition

-  (*) - [Erase "null" in the last line]

   (**) - ["R E F E X N" to "ref exn" IN THE OFFICIAL PROSE]